Where No One Has Gone Before: Writing

 The original story for "Where No One Has Gone Before" was developed before the start of Star Trek: The Next Generation, with Michael Reaves and Diane Duane invited to pitch story ideas.
 Duane did not belong to the Writers Guild of America (a requirement to write for the show at the time), and doubted she would be asked to write a script.
-Duane and Reaves worked together on several ideas; after a week, Reaves informed Duane that he developed an idea based on her 1983 Star Trek novel The Wounded Sky and asked her to collaborate with him.
+Duane and Reaves worked together on several ideas, and after a week, Reaves informed Duane that he developed an idea based on her 1983 Star Trek novel The Wounded Sky and asked her to collaborate with him.
 She worked on the story idea with Reaves, and they expanded the story slightly from Reaves' original idea.
 One version of the script involved the Enterprise causing the birth of a new universe, with a play on the Genesis creation narrative.

 They pitched the story to story editor David Gerrold, who brought them to Star Trek creator Gene Roddenberry.
-Gene favored the story idea, suggesting changes, which Reaves and Duane incorporated into a second draft.
+Roddenberry favored the story idea, suggesting changes, which Reaves and Duane incorporated into a second draft.
 The episode was now entitled "Where None Have Gone Before", differing significantly from the final version: Kosinski was a roommate of Picard's at Starfleet Academy, and instead of the Traveler, the ship's extreme propulsion was provided by a "warpdrive booster" with a miniature black hole.
 The resolution of the plot involved imagining a duplicate miniature Enterprise and the interaction between the black holes on the two ships' propulsion units.
 After Duane and Reaves turned in the first version of the script based on that premise, nothing was heard from the TNG staff for two weeks.

 The script was given to Maurice Hurley to rewrite.
 He took six weeks for the rewrite, and his initial version was received poorly by TNG executives.
 Hurley later said, "they absolutely hated it, I think they wanted to fire me, and they would have if I didn't have a guaranteed contract".
 He rewrote the script, and this version was filmed.
 Hurley was pleased with the result, saying that "everything about that episode worked".
-The final version differed significantly from the original Reaves-Duane script; Duane later said that only two scenes remained: where Picard sees his mother, and where he nearly falls out of the turbolift into space.
+The final version differed significantly from the original Reaves-Duane script.
+Duane later said that only two scenes remained: where Picard sees his mother, and where he nearly falls out of the turbolift into space.
 Reaves later said that the episode "came together much better on the screen than we thought it would when we read the script.
 We were lucky, because it was out of our hands".